Treyo1928/TreysHealthText-Lethal-Company-Mod/README.md

 ## Installation

-To install the My Health Display Mod, follow these steps:
+To install my Health Display Mod, follow these steps:

 1. **Download the Mod**:
    - Download the latest version of the Health Display Mod